 Domestic Violence and Restraining Orders

 Domestic violence in Ocean County is not limited to just people who are married.
-Parents and children, boyfriend / girlfriends and roommates can all face domestic violence charges.
-If a person is living in an abusive or unsafe environment they may be able to request a temporary restrain order (TRO) against their abuser.
+Parents and children, boyfriends and girlfriends, and roommates can all face domestic violence charges.
+If a person is living in an abusive or unsafe environment they may be able to request a temporary restraining order (TRO) against their abuser.
 A TRO will temporarily remove the abuser from the living quarters that they share.
 Most people adhere to the terms of the TRO, until a final restraining order is entered after a hearing before a judge.

 Domestic Violence in Ocean County

 Domestic violence or domestic abuse occurs in the form of emotional, physical, sexual or economic abuse.
 The use of control or coercive behavior over another person in order to influence or hinder is considered the main definition of domestic abuse.
 Many people who are in an abusive relationship fail to see that they are living in an unhealthy or destructive environment.
 A couple doesn’t have to be always yelling at one another to warrant an abusive situation.
 A constant verbal attack of an abuser telling their victim that they are no good, ugly, or that no one loves them can constitute a form of verbal abuse.
 Other forms of abuse could be threatening or intimidating the victim, or leading the victim to believe that they are in a constant threat of being hurt.
 Domestic violence can also include spousal rape, deviant sexual acts or exploitation of one’s spouse.
 In extreme cases of spousal abuse the husband may force the wife to move away from friends and family and cause the wife to become isolated.